slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 The password for `rijndael` is `bkVBL8Q9HuBSpj`

-We can log in and get the first flag:
+I can log in and get the first flag:

 ```
-root@ragingunicorn:~/htb/kryptos# ssh rijndael@kryptos.htb
+# ssh rijndael@kryptos.htb
 rijndael@kryptos.htb's password:
 Welcome to Ubuntu 18.04.2 LTS (GNU/Linux 4.15.0-46-generic x86_64)